-The Testing Center, a part of the Division of Student Services, is located in the Warf Building, Room 126, and houses a testing facility that can provide testing for up to thirty-three (33) examinees.
+The Vol State Testing Center on the Gallatin campus is located in the Warf Building, Room 126, and houses a testing facility that can provide testing for up to thirty-three (33) examinees.
+Vol State also has testing centers on the campuses in Livingston, Springfield (Highland Crest), and Cookeville (CHEC).

 What is required of examinees utilizing the Center?

-- Examinees must pay the appropriate test fees, if applicable, and bring proof of payment to the Testing Center on test day.
+- Examinees must pay the appropriate test fees, if applicable, prior to testing.

-- Examinees must bring photo identification for entry into the Testing Center, along with any pre-authorized materials and aids.
+- Examinees must present current, unexpired photo identification for entry into the Testing Center.
+Photocopies, faxes, and smartphone photos of ID's are not acceptable.

 - Examinees must be aware of the Testing Center's operating hours and allow plenty of time to complete testing before the Center's published closing time.